danielsaidi/website_danielsaidi/collections/_posts/2021/2021-09-23-going-open-source.md

 ## Today

 Fast forward to today, and open source is everywhere.
-Services like GitHub and dependency managers (e.g. Swift Package Manager, Gradle, NPM etc.) have made it easy to create, maintain and distrivute open-source projects, host documentation etc.
+Services like GitHub and dependency managers (e.g. Swift Package Manager, Gradle, NPM etc.) have made it easy to create, maintain and distribute open-source projects, host documentation etc.

-Although I eventually ended Wigbi, I have kept working on open-source projects ever since.
+Although I eventually stopped working on Wigbi, I have kept building open-source projects ever since.
 Today, I more or less do it out of habit, when I create something that may be useful to others.
-Most of the libraries are just there for me and my own apps, but if they can help others, that's great.
+If what I create can help others, that's great.

-It's worth repeating that there is a considerable overhead to create open-source software, than just writing code.
-If you build software that you intent others to use, you will have to deal with documentation, onboarding developers, versioning, release management, deprecations, breaking changes etc.

-Although this may not always be fun per se, in my experience having to consider these parts will help you evolve your skills and let you work on things that you may not normally get to do at your day job.
-You will learn a lot...although you may come out a little more gray-haired on the other side.

-## My current projects

-Before we continue, let me list some of my open-source projects that I currently maintain, to give you an idea of the kind of software that I create.
+Let me list some of my current projects, to give you an idea of the kind of libraries that I create.

 * [BottomSheet](https://github.com/danielsaidi/BottomSheet) - A library for creating customizable bottom sheets in SwiftUI.
 * [DeckKit](https://github.com/danielsaidi/DeckKit) - A library for creating deck-based cards in SwiftUI.